The following section contains information on:

 You may find that you can become aroused but can’t maintain that arousal long enough to complete sexual activity.
 This can be due to a combination of physical and psychological causes.
 Anxiety, stress and fear can impact on your ability to maintain subjective arousal, which, in turn, can affect your body’s physical responses.

-Surgically, loop diathermy (LLETZ) should have no impact compared with the more radical treatments of trachelectomy, hysterectomy or exenteration.
-Surgery could cause damage to the nervous system, reducing sexual arousal and lubrication; furthermore, removal of your cervix, uterus or the upper part of the vagina may alter how you experience physical sensations.
+Surgically, LLETZ (large loop extraction of the transformation zone) treatment should have no impact compared with the more radical treatments of trachelectomy, hysterectomy or exenteration.
+Any type of surgery could cause damage to the nervous system, reducing sexual arousal and lubrication.
+Also removal of your cervix, uterus or the upper part of the vagina may alter how you experience physical sensations.
 Exenteration will significantly affect how you experience genital arousal.

-Radiotherapy causes thinning, loss of elasticity and decreased lubrication in vaginal tissues.
-Other changes can include shortening of the vagina and stenosis, which can impair blood flow that, in turn, can inhibit arousal.
+Radiotherapy can cause thinning, loss of elasticity and decreased lubrication in vaginal tissues.
+Other changes can include shortening of the vagina and vaginal narrowing (sometimes called stenosis, where the walls of the vagina can stick together), which can impair blood flow that, in turn, inhibit arousal.

 Hormonal changes (such as going through early menopause) can also affect arousal, causing vaginal dryness, reduced lubrication and they can slow down your sexual response.
 Some medications, recreational drugs, alcohol and nicotine can also affect sexual arousal and inhibit lubrication.